Onomatopoeia Poems

 Onomatopoeia is difficult to explain and even more difficult to spell.
-Combine onomatopoeia with poetry and the result is a potent sleeping pill.
-If I was your teacher, I'd explain what onomatopoeia is and then try and wake the class from its comatose state to analyse an onomatopoeia poem.
+Combine it with poetry and the result is a potent sleeping potion.
+If I was your school teacher, I'd try to explain what onomatopoeia is and then wake the class from its comatose state to analyse a suitable example poem.
 We're going to do things the other way round.
-First we'll read a slightly strange looking poem and then we'll try to work out why, or indeed, if it's an onomatopoeia poem:
+First we'll read a slightly strange looking poem and then we'll try to work out why, or indeed, if it's an example of an onomatopoeia poem:

 Thunk!